smartguy666/customer-support-agent-using-react-and-node/README.md

 });
 ## 📚 Knowledge Base

-The Customer Support Agent uses a Knowledge Base to answer business-specific questions.
+The Customer Support Agent uses a Dnotifier's Knowledge Base to answer business-specific questions.

 The Knowledge Base contains information such as: